 Kingdom of Zimbabwe and Great Zimbabwe

-At its largest the city of Great Zimbabwe housed an estimated 18.000 people and the stone walled parts of it covered about 78 ha of land.
-This makes it by far the largest of Zimbabwe's early stone walled cities.
-The city was made on a hill, which made it easier to defend against invasions, and it had walls dividing royalty and ordinary citizens.
-Much like with Mapungubwe the walls served to remind people of the elevated status of the royal dynasty.
-The Kingdom arouse out of the city of Great Zimbabwe between 1220 and 1290.
-The Kingdom consisted of the city of Great Zimbabwe and about 150 smaller tributary settlements which were allied with and paid tribute to the royal dynasty.
-The name “Zimbabwe” is derived from either one of the two Shona terms: dzimba dza mabwe (great stone houses) or dzimba woye (esteemed houses).
+At its largest the City of Great Zimbabwe housed an estimated 18.000 people and the stone walled parts of it covered about 78 ha of land.
+This makes it by far the largest, of Zimbabwe's early stone walled Cities.
+The City was made on a hill, which made it easier to defend against invasions.
+There were also walls dividing royalty and ordinary citizens.
+Much like with Mapungubwe, the walls served to remind people of the elevated structures of the different status, of the royal dynasty.
+Another kingdom arouse out of the city of Great Zimbabwe between 1220 and 1290.
+This Kingdom consisted of; the city of Great Zimbabwe and about 150 smaller tributary settlements.
+These various settlements were all allied and paid tribute to the royal dynasty.
+The name “Zimbabwe” is derived from either one of the two Shona terms: 'dzimba dza mabwe' (great stone houses) or 'dzimba woye' (esteemed houses).

 Trade was an important part of the Kingdom of Zimbabwe.
-Much like with the other kingdoms in the area Zimbabwe was connected to a vast network of trade which went up the east African coast and stretched as far as India.
-It is thought that the most important port in this trade network was first the city of Mogadishu in present-day Somalia, and later Kilwa, south of Zanzibar.
-Zimbabwe traded gold, ivory and leopard skins.
+Much like with the other kingdoms in the area of Zimbabwe they were all connected to a vast network of trade.
+This went up the east coast of Africa, stretching as far as India.
+It is thought that the most important port in this trade network was first the City of Mogadishu in present-day Somalia, and later Kilwa, south of Zanzibar.
+Zimbabwe traded in gold, ivory and leopard skins.

-By the 1400s Great Zimbabwe was in decline.
-An increasing amount of people were migrating away from the city, and after 1450 the city, and the Kingdom, had been reduced to a minor settlement and shadow of its former self.
-The reason for the decline was that, much as what had happened to Mapungubwe, Great Zimbabwe had lost its importance to other centres of trade and power such as the city of Khami.
+By the 1400's Great Zimbabwe was in decline.
+An increasing amount of people were migrating away from the City, and after 1450 the City and the Kingdom, had been reduced to a minor settlement and shadow of its former self.
+The reason for the decline was that, much as what had happened to Mapungubwe and Great Zimbabwe had lost its importance to other centres of trade and power such as the City of Khami.
 It is also speculated that a change in climate and a natural disaster might have been the cause of the exodus from Great Zimbabwe.

 The Mutapa Kingdom

 A core factor in the growth of the Mutapa Kingdom was the large standing army which they used to exact tribute from neighbouring polities.
-This army was recruited amongst the nyai, the poorest young men who did not own any cattle to get a wife nor land.
-Their only way for them to start a family was to do military service with one of the noble households.
-Once their military service was done they would receive a wife from their patron.
-The army was not compensated by their patrons in any other way, and would often survive by robbing merchants and raiding neighbouring towns.
+This army was recruited amongst the poorest young men who did not own any cattle, to get a wife nor land.
+Their only way for them to start a family was to do military service, with one of the noble households.
+Once their military service was done they would receive a wife, from their patron.
+The army was not compensated by their patrons in any other way they would survive was by robbing merchants and raiding neighbouring towns.

-The Mutapa Kingdom was established around 1430 when, Nyatsimba Mutota, a prince of Great Zimbabwe made the journey north, either to secure further trade routes from Arab-Swahili influence, or to acquire salt deposits according to other sources.
+The Mutapa Kingdom was first established around 1430 AD when, Nyatsimba Mutota, a prince of Great Zimbabwe made the journey north.
+This was either to secure further trade routes from , or to acquire salt deposits according to other sources.
 His capital was Zvangombe, close to the Zambezi River.
-The rulers who came after him also used the Monomutapa title and they conquered other lands and peoples, expanding the Kingdom.
-Monomotapa is a Portuguese conversion of the title Mwenemutapa (Owner of the conquered land), and Mutapa meaning (Territory).
-In the Shona language, kutapa means conquering and Mwenemutapa would mean ‘one who conquers’.
-The title, Monomotapa came to be applied to the kingdom as a whole, and was used to indicate its territory on maps of the period.
+The rulers who came after him also used the 'Monomotapa' title and they conquered other Lands and Peoples, expanding the Kingdom extensively.
+Monomotapa is a Portuguese conversion of the title 'Mwenemutapa' (Owner of the conquered land), and Mutapa meaning (Territory).
+In the Shona language; 'kutapa' means conquering and Mwenemutapa would mean: ‘one who conquers’.
+The title, Monomotapa came to be applied to the kingdom as a whole and was used to indicate its territory, on maps of the period.

-Mutota's successor was Monomutapa Matope Nyanhehwe Nebedza.
+Mutota's successor was: 'Mwenemutapa Matope Nyanhehwe Nebedza'.
 He extended this new kingdom into an empire encompassing most of the lands between Tavara, through what is now North Central Mozambique up to the Indian Ocean.
-The Monomutapa became very wealthy through copper and ivory exploits.
-(Although some historians argue that much of the power of the royalty was because of their monopoly on trade, while others dispute the very idea that the Kings of Mutapa ever had a monopoly on trade.)
-As a result of the great wealth and their large standing army, the Mutapa kingdom subjegated the kingdom of Manyika, the whole of the Dande area and the coastal kingdoms of Kiteve and Madanda.
-By the time the Portuguese arrived on the coast of Mozambique, the Mutapa Kingdom was the premier Shona state in the region.
+The Monomotapa Empire became very wealthy through copper and ivory exploits.
+(Although some Historians argue that much of the power of the royalty, was because of their monopoly on trade, while others dispute the very idea that the Kings of Mutapa ever had a monopoly on trade.)
+As a result of the great wealth and their large standing army, the Mutapa kingdom subjugated the kingdom of Manyika, the whole of the Dande area and the coastal kingdoms of Kiteve and Madanda.
+By the time the Portuguese arrived on the coast of Mozambique, the Mutapa Kingdom was the premier Shona State, in the region.
 The arrival of the Portuguese had a significant effect on the Mutapa Kingdom however.
 Relations ranged from one of allies to that of Mutapa being a Portuguese vassal.
-The Portuguese would weaken the Mutapa Kingdom by pitting different claimants to the kingship against each other and thus creating instability in the Mutapa state.
+The Portuguese would weaken the Mutapa Kingdom by pitting different claimants to the kingship against each other and thus creating instability in the Mutapa State.

 The Rozvi Kingdom

-At the end of the between 1670 and 1690 a cattle owner in the Mutapa Kingdom, Changamire Dombo, put together an army and rebelled against the Mwami Mutapa (King of Mutapa).
+Between 1670 AD and 1690 a cattle owner in the Mutapa Kingdom, Changamire Dombo, put together an army and rebelled against the Mwami Mutapa (King of Mutapa).
 Dombo would attack Portuguese merchants and raid the Mutapa Kingdom as well.
-He then set up a Kingdom in the area previously controlled by the Torwa dynasty (who were severly weakened by internal conflict), and made the recently established Danangombe the capital of the new Rozvi Kingdom.
-With the establishment of his Kingdom Changamire Dombo moved his army north and counqured the central parts of the Mutapa Kingdom, reducing the latter to a small chieftancy west of Tete.
-In 1684 and in 1693 he won a victory against the Portuguese in the battle of Mahungwe and the battle of Dambarare, when the colonial power attempted to take control of gold mines in the interior of Zimbabwe.
+He then set up a Kingdom in the area previously controlled by the Torwa dynasty (who were severely weakened by internal conflict) and made the recently established Danangombe the capital of the new Rozvi Kingdom.
+With the establishment of his Kingdom, Changamire Dombo moved his army north and conquered the central parts of the Mutapa Kingdom, reducing the latter to a small chieftaincy west of Tete.
+In 1684 and in 1693, he won a victory against the Portuguese in the battle of Mahungwe and the battle of Dambarare, when the colonial power attempted to take control of gold mines in the interior of Zimbabwe.
 By 1695, Changamire Dombo's new Kingdom had replaced the Mutapa as the supreme kingdom in the region.
-After the death of Changamire Dombo that same year his successors would take up the title Mambo.
+After the death of Changamire Dombo that same year his successors would take up the title 'Mambo'.

 The succession of the Rozvi Kingdom was organised in a manner so that the eldest brother to the King would become the next Mambo.
 Although there were exceptions to the rule, Changamire Dombo was for example succeeded by his son.
 It is thought that the strict guidelines for succession laws were one of the reasons why the Rozvi Kingdom had a greater internal stability than the Torwa dynasty and Mutapa Kingdom (which were both riddled with succession struggles).
 The Mambo had a lot of authority, but he would also have to rule with the guidance and approval of his council, the Dare.
 In addition to this there existed a hereditary duty of the dynasty of Tambare, a noble family) of settling electing a ruler when there was no clear heir, and to collect tribute.
 The Tambare would be a check on both the excesses and power abuses of the Kings.